Skylake-dev/Notes/Embedded Systems/Embedded Systems.md

   -  provide a probabilistic-WCET, a statistical distribution given a probability of failure P(ex_time > WCET).
 Technically the WCET is underestimated and therefore unsafe but sometimes it is good enough, not yet suitable for real life-critical systems.
   - Static Probabilistic Timing Analyss (SPTA), add probability values to the CFG analysis, statistical operators are used to combine different execution time estimations.
-  - Measurement Bases Probabilistic Timing Analysis (MBPTA), treat the system as a black box and measure the timings giving inputs to the system using Extreme Value theory EVT
+  - Measurement Bases Probabilistic Timing Analysis (MBPTA), treat the system as a black box and measure the timings giving inputs to the system using Extreme Value Theory EVT
   - pros:
     - probabilistic analysis provides lower WCET than traditional approaches, exploiting better the resources
     - system complexity is not an issue